Romance of the Turf book 2

 “It wasn’t my place to write to you.”
 He turned away from her, marching down the steps to gather his notes.
 His slides.
 The arguments, the evidence he had laboriously created for honesty and integrity.

 Honesty, ha.
 Integrity, bollocks.
-He’d hidden his secrets, and Con’s, for so long that he was as much a fraud as the sculptures he had drawn in inks and paints.
+He’d hidden his secrets, and Con’s, for so long that he was as much a fraud as the sculptures he had depicted on his magic lantern slides.

 Her voice followed him like a shadow.
 “Whose place could it be to write, if not an old friend’s?”